element0/hiena/src/cosmos/cosmos_exec.md

 rpc is a version of distrib proc where the distribution is one machine and the burden is undivided.

-the cosmos rpc interface (cosmos_exec, cosmos_dlopen, cosmos_dlsym) and the cosmos distrib proc interface are both ontop of the cosmos distrib proc implementation. (the implementation cannot use the cosmos rpc interface internally).
+the cosmos distrib proc interface and the cosmos rpc interface (cosmos_exec, cosmos_dlopen, cosmos_dlsym) are both ontop of the cosmos rpc implementation.